-It’s a beautiful hike to the Plain of the Six Glaciers Tea House, but the crowds are there unless you pick your times – early mornings, late afternoons or in the fall when the crowds have dispersed.
+It’s a beautiful hike to the Plain of Six Glaciers Teahouse near Lake Louise, Alberta but the crowds are there unless you pick your times – early mornings, late afternoons or in the fall when the crowds have dispersed.

 Click on the photo to pin to your Pinterest board.